Have you ever heard the word ‘schadenfreude?’

 But I also don’t tend to share embarrassing stories with you too often, because, well, they’re embarrassing.

-So, perhaps in reading this, you’ll experience schadenfreude as well.
-It’s okay if you do.
-While it’s super embarrassing, I share this because there’s also lessons to be learned from it.
+But I share this because there’s also lessons to be learned from it.

 Okay, here we go…

 Several years ago, I realized that I really like creating graphics.
 It’s really fun for me.